 How Can You Save Money Shopping at Aldi?

 Besides the “warehouse” store minimalist structure allowing them to keep prices low on everyday items you buy, Aldi charges for shopping bags too.

 How does that save you money?
 The prices of their items aren’t inflated to cover the cost of bags.
 You can bring your own bags (which is better for the environment too), or you can use boxes from the store if they are available.

 Aldi hires fewer employees because they don’t need anyone to collect carts from the parking lot either.
-Bring a quarter with you if you need a cart!
-You’ll be charged that to unlock a cart, but you get it back when you return the cart after you finish shopping.
+Bring a quarter with you if you need a cart.
+You’ll insert one to unlock a cart, but you get it back when returning the cart after you finish shopping.

 Aldi does offer a “Double Guarantee” on products.
 If you are not 100% satisfied, return the product.
 Your money will be refunded, and you will get a replacement product as well.

 You won’t see Aldi advertising very much.
 They have online and in-store flyers with sale items, but they are just a few pages long.
 This saves more money which they pass along to customers.